-Many countries have issued guidelines through national and local authorities to support providers of home care services during the COIVD-19 pandemic (17-19) These guidelines generally cover advice at organisational and individual staff levels.
+Many countries have issued guidelines through national and local authorities to support providers of home care services during the COIVD-19 pandemic.(21-23) These guidelines generally cover advice at organisational and individual staff levels.
 Organisations or agencies providing home care services are advised to review and update emergency preparedness plan, devise business continuity plans and communication plans with users and partners (e.g. GPs and other primary care providers), update and screen clinic lists to identify those with high priority for service, consider adjustments to operating hours and staff rosters, and explore alternative service delivery model (e.g. telephone or video visits) and the procurement and distribution of PPE for their staff.
-At an individual level, care providers are advised to first follow health advice related to COVID-19 and not to conduct any home visits if they are symptomatic or infected by COVID-19 and are advised to self-isolate.
+At an individual level, care providers are advised to first follow health advice related to COVID-19 and not to conduct any home visits if they are symptomatic or infected by

+COVID-19 and are advised to self-isolate.
 Detailed advice on safe working procedures during home visits is also available for care providers, in particular those visiting clients infected or suspected of COVID-19 or households in isolation, including the use of PPE, special precautions for work involving laundry, cleaning, and disposal of personal waste.
-A report by an organisation providing oncological home care services in Italy detailed how its "double triage" system, classifying users into different categories through two levels of telephone interviews, has helped prioritising its services to users most in need, protected care providers and minimised unnecessary contacts.(20) With the increasing use of telemedicine during COVID-19,(21) it might well be the next steps for some home care service providers.
+Recently, COVID-19 testing has been made available for formal home care providers in countries like England.(24) A report by an organisation providing oncological home care services in Italy detailed how its "double triage" system, classifying users into different categories through two levels of telephone interviews, has helped prioritising its services to users most in need, protected care providers and minimised unnecessary contacts.(25) With the increasing use of telemedicine during COVID-19,(26) it might well be the next steps for some home care service providers.

-II.
-Informal home care
+2.2 Informal home care